Ozma777/OZslashem/README.md

 or a chaotic Droven jedi pick chaotic then Drow (otherwise lowercase d is always doppleganger).

 I think ratling race and maybe giant race are unable to do sokoban properly (on the old prebuilt)...
 Ratlings chew through all boulders and Giants can move onto them if you make a mistake.
-Might have been fixed already for that version,I don't remember.
-It IS fixed on the new source though.
+Might have been fixed already for that version (edit: I just played sokoban with a ratling healer and it IS fixed on the prebuilt)

 Drakelings can NOT advance weapons skills, AT_WEAP was stupidly (by me) not a part of the draklings attack in monst.c (also fixed).
 Eventually I want to take mana away for spitting acid (drakling) and musicalize spells (bard) when I figure out how. ungenomold/clockwork automaton/incantifier are just simple humans they don't work yet but might work when my new source finally builds.